Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Results

 \subsubsection{Instantaneous and mean flow modifications}

-The instantaneous and mean flow fields for all unconstrained cases are shown in figure~\ref{fig:ADFC_flow}(\textit{a}) together with the baseline and steady-blowing, open-loop control (OLC) results from our prior study~\cite{yeung2024high} for comparison.
-A closer view of the flow near the SPTE for representative OLC and unconstrained adaptive control cases are given in figure~\ref{fig:ADFC_flow}(\textit{b-c}).
-The spatial location of S1 observed in the uncontrolled flow is also indicated for reference.
-The actuator is observed to directly interfere with the mixing of the main and bypass streams, breaking down the large coherent structures into smaller and less organized structures.
-Regarding shock patterns for adaptive control, actuating at $\psi = 30\degree$ causes the primary S1 shock to appear slightly weaker compared to $\psi = 0\degree$ for some sensor configurations, however, the mean flows and overall shock structures are largely unaffected across all cases.
+The instantaneous and mean flow fields for all unconstrained cases are shown in Fig.~\ref{fig:ADFC_flow}a together with the baseline and steady-blowing, open-loop control (OLC) results from our prior study~\cite{yeung2024high} for comparison.
+A closer view of the flow near the SPTE for representative OLC and unconstrained adaptive control cases are given in Fig.~\ref{fig:ADFC_flow}b-d, where Fig.~\ref{fig:ADFC_flow}d illustrates contours of the Q-criterion to highlight vortex cores.
+For both steady OLC and unsteady adaptive control, the actuator directly interferes with the mixing of the main and bypass streams.
+The large coherent structures in the baseline flow are broken down into smaller and less organized structures.
+Steady OLC produces the smallest-scale structures relative to the baseline, while adaptive control allows some medium-sized structures to form intermittently.

+Regarding shock patterns for adaptive control, actuating at $\psi = 30\degree$ causes the primary S1 shock to appear slightly weaker compared to $\psi = 0\degree$ for some sensor configurations, however, the mean flows and overall shock structures are largely unaffected across all adaptive control cases.
 Meanwhile, employing steady OLC at the same locations and angles results in a similar breakdown of large-scale structures associated with the shedding instability.
 However, the steady-blowing cases drastically alter the mean, such that the overall flow has deviated from the nominal configuration.
-On the other hand, adaptive control effectively disrupts the formation of the high-energy structures while preserving the fundamental features of the baseline flow.
-This can be particularly advantageous in instances where a baseline configuration is considered mostly optimal for the primary objective, but introduces a problematic secondary consideration.
+As shown in Fig.~\ref{fig:ADFC_flow}b-c, OLC results in a noticeable spatial displacement of S1 relative to the baseline, while adaptive control has minimal influence on S1.
+In contrast, adaptive control effectively disrupts the formation of the high-energy structures while preserving the fundamental features of the baseline flow.
+This can be particularly advantageous in situations where a baseline configuration is considered mostly optimal for the primary objective, but introduces a problematic secondary consideration.
 In these cases, adaptive control using online DMD can efficiently target an instability without altering the overall flow problem.